How to Use This Calculator

 Working Through a Welding Arc Time Calculation Example

-The total arc time for this weld is approximately 50.0 minutes, contributing to an estimated job duration of 54.0 minutes.
+For this example, the total arc time is approximately 50.0 minutes, contributing to an estimated job duration of 54.0 minutes.

 Optimizing Welding Efficiency Through Arc Time Management